StefanLS/GetDataCourseProject/CodeBook.md

 This database contains the mean values for selected features of the 'UCI HAR Dataset' data set.
 The means are listed for each subject and each activity.

-Structure of the database "feature means UCI HAR Dataset.txt":
+Structure of the database (called: "feature means UCI HAR Dataset.txt"):

 - 1st column: subject ID
 values: 1 to 30